youwen5/web/README.md

 # Youwen's website

 This is my personal site.
-It is built using a custom site generator I implemented in Rust called Apogee, located in this repository.
+It is built using a custom site generator I implemented in Rust called `luminite`, located in this repository.

 Unlike most site generators, it uses the typesetting system Typst as the primary markup language rather than Markdown.
 Typst is a system like LaTeX